West Field (Tinian): 58th Bombardment Wing

 B-29s of the wing initiated strategic bombardment operations directly against the Japanese Home Islands.
 Its units made daylight attacks from high altitudes on strategic targets, participated in nighttime incendiary raids on urban areas, and dropped mines in Japanese shipping lanes.
 After the Japanese surrender, groups of the 58th Bomb Wing dropped food and supplies to Allied prisoners of war in Japan, Korea, and Formosa, and took part in show of force missions.

-Beginning in September, the vast majority of its fleet of B-29 superfortresses were returned to the United States as part of "Operation Sunset".
+Beginning in September, the vast majority of its fleet of B-29 Superfortresses were returned to the United States as part of "Operation Sunset".
 The 58th Bomb Wing returned to the United States on 15 November 1945, and its subordinate units were either inactivated or reassigned to other bases in Okinawa or returned to the United States.
 With the departure of the B-29s, West Field was placed in a standby, caretaker status.

-West Field today
+Present

-With the departure of the USAAF in 1946, a part of the former wartime airfield was converted to a commercial airport and for general aviation use.

-Tinian is still considered an important strategic asset by the US to ensure the ongoing availability of a potential forward basing location in the Pacific.
+With the departure of the USAAF in 1946, a part of the former wartime airfield was converted to a commercial airport, Tinian International Airport, and for general aviation use.
+Tinian is still considered an important strategic asset by the U.S. to ensure the ongoing availability of a potential forward operating base in the Pacific.
 Plans were made in 1974 to re-establish a military presence on Tinian, with a joint-service base taking over almost 3/4 of the island.
-Those plans never materialized, however in 1983, a lease agreement covering these lands was signed and the United States DoD assumed control and possession over the northern two-thirds of Tinian.
+Those plans never materialized, however in 1983, a lease agreement covering these lands was signed and the United States Department of Defense assumed control and possession over the northern two-thirds of Tinian.
 The lease agreement was for 50 years, with a renewal option for an additional 50 years.

-The United States Navy leases the area north of the Airport for artillery training, and offers tours of the area when not being used for training.
+The United States Navy leases the area north of the airport for artillery training and offers tours of the area when not being used for training.
 In 2013, the United States Marine Corps Wing Support Squadron-171 conducted an arrestment landing exercise using two M-31 Marine Corps expeditionary aircraft arresting gear systems, said systems being similar to those on aircraft carriers, on 5 December at Tinian's West Field during Exercise Forager Fury II.